PratikWayase/system-design-Handbook/README.md

 - Many Visitors: If you expect a lot of traffic, like a popular online store during a sale, scalability is crucial.
  The website should be able to handle a sudden surge in visitors without crashing.

+#### trade off

+Performance vs. Scalability: Sometimes, improving performance can make it harder to scale Find the Right Balance: Aim for a solution that meets your needs without sacrificing too much on either side.